Allegation clouds Bobby Brown's plan for violence shelter

 Bobbi Kristina Brown's mother, Houston, died in 2012 after she drowned in a bathtub.
 Coroner's officials ruled Houston's death accidental and said heart disease and cocaine were contributing factors.

-Last week, Brown speaking with reporters, said he still struggles with their deaths.
-He denied that his tumultuous marriage with Houston ever turned violent, despite a 2016 interview with ABC's Robin Roberts in which Brown said he once hit her.
+Last week, Brown denied to news reporters that his tumultuous marriage with Houston ever turned violent, despite a 2016 interview with ABC's Robin Roberts in which Brown said he once hit her.

+Asked again Monday about the allegations involving Houston, Brown did not answer directly, but instead described his own childhood experiences of domestic violence.

+"I grew up in a domestic violence home," he said.
+"I've seen it firsthand.
+It stopped after my mom was not going to have it anymore.
+They both would do it to each other.
+I'm happy that part of my life is over.
+I'm ready to move on.
+I'm becoming a better man, father and brother.
+This is all about being there for someone else, so they won't have to go through it by themselves."

 Houston called police just outside Atlanta in December 2003 to report that Brown threatened to beat her and then hit her in the face, leaving her with a bruised cheek and a cut inside her lip.
 But Brown described the incident as a "little spat" saying the two were playfully "slap boxing" before Houston took one of his jabs a "little serious."